juglab-torch/data-portfolio/README.md

 [![types - Mypy](https://img.shields.io/badge/types-Mypy-blue.svg)](https://github.com/python/mypy)

 A helper package to download example datasets used in various publications by the Jug lab, including data featured in N2V, P(P)N2V, DivNoising, HDN, EmbedSeg, etc.

+The portfolio relies on [pooch](https://github.com/fatiando/pooch) to download the datasets.

 The complete list of datasets can be found [here](src/microscopy_portfolio/datasets/datasets.json).